OSS Self-Hosted Configuration

 Password Generator

 The Password Pusher password generator is a tool for creating strong, unique, and memorable passwords.
-This generator allows you to customize the password generation process through a set of environment variables, providing you with complete control over the output.
+Customize the generation process using these environment variables:

 Environment Variable Description Default Value